microsoft/r-server-loan-chargeoff/business-manager.md

 ## For the Business Manager
 ------------------------------

-This solution template uses (simulated) historical data to predict **how** and **when** to contact leads for your campaign.
-The recommendations include the **best channel** to contact a lead (in our example, Email, SMS, or Cold Call), the **best day of the week** and the **best time of day** during which to make the contact.
+This loan chargeoff prediction uses a simulated loan history data to predict probability of loan chargeoff in the immediate future (next three months).
+The higher the score, the higher is the probability of the loan getting charged-off in the future.
+To simplify data analysis, the loan chargeoff probability scores are grouped into High, Medium and Low categories so that loan managers can make actionable decision to offer personalized incentive to loan holders.

+Loan manager is also presented with the trends and analysis of the chargeoff loans by branch locations.
+Characteristics of the loans that are highly probable of getting chargedoff have lower credit score for example will help loan managers to make a business plan for loan offering in that geographical area.

 <div class="sql">
-SQL Server R Services takes advantage of the power of SQL Server 2016 and ScaleR (Microsoft R Server package) by allowing R to run on the same server as the database.
+SQL Server R Services brings the compute to the data by allowing R to run on the same computer as the database.
 It includes a database service that runs outside the SQL Server process and communicates securely with the R runtime.

-This solution package shows how to create and refine data, train R models, and perform predictions in-database.
-The final table in the SQL Server database provides recommendations for **how** and **when** to contact each lead.
-This data is then visualized in Power BI.
+This solution template walks through how to create and clean up a set of simulated data, use various algorithms to train the R models, select the best performant model and perform chargeoff predictions and save the prediction results back to SQL Server.
+A PowerBI report connects to the prediction result table and show interactive reports with the user on the predictive analytics.
 </div>

 <div class="hdi">
 Microsoft R Server on HDInsight Spark clusters provides distributed and scalable machine learning capabilities for big data, leveraging the combined power of R Server and Apache Spark.
-This solution demonstrates how to develop machine learning models for marketing campaign optimization (including data processing, feature engineering, training and evaluating models), deploy the models as a web service (on the edge node) and consume the web service remotely with Microsoft R Server on Azure HDInsight Spark clusters.
+This solution demonstrates how to develop machine learning models for Loan ChargeOff Prediction (including data processing, feature engineering, training and evaluating models), deploy the models as a web service (on the edge node) and consume the web service remotely with Microsoft R Server on Azure HDInsight Spark clusters.

-The final predictions and recommendation table are saved to a Hive table containing recommendations for how and when to contact each lead.
+The final predictions are saved to a Hive table containing loan chargeoff predictions.
 This data is then visualized in Power BI.
 </div>

 ![Visualize](images/visualize.png?raw=true)